How to Connect PayPal to Twilio for Voice & IVR Payments

 PayPal is the world's largest digital payments platform, and through its Braintree subsidiary handles card processing for millions of businesses.
 Its APIs are designed for web and mobile checkout — buttons, hosted fields, and drop-in UIs.

 Twilio is built for voice and messaging.
-Its <Pay> verb captures card details during phone calls via DTMF keypad input, with tones suppressed so agents never hear them.
+Its `<Pay>` verb captures card details during phone calls via DTMF keypad input, with tones suppressed so agents never hear them.
+To work, `<Pay>` hands the raw card number to a payment connector, which passes it to the gateway.

-1. Caller reaches payment step.
-Your Twilio call flow — IVR, Studio, or custom TwiML — triggers the <Pay> verb.
+1. Caller reaches the payment step.
+They're on a Twilio call — IVR, agent-assisted, or an AI voice agent.

 Prerequisites